 Leather – Leather is all the rage right now, especially those snazzy leather earrings!

 Settings: For the materials in this section you will probably select custom for many of them and then specify in Design Space which one you are using on the cut screen.
-Design Space has a setting for most these options anyways.
+Design Space has a setting for most of these options anyway.

 Mats: For things like felt and leather, the fabric mat will be best.
 If you are cutting chipboard, glitter cardstock, wood veneer or mat board a standard mat will generally work fine.
 Rubber or magnets may require the strong grip mat.